-Please keep in mind, the National Highway Traffic Safety Administration (NHTSA) recommends stopping every 2-3 hours and avoiding driving more than 8 hours per day.
-Frequent stops dramatically improves safety by reducing driver fatigue and distraction.
+In this article, we will look primarily at EVs that have range of over 300 miles, which should be able to take you 3-4 hours on the highway.
+Bear in mind that the National Highway Traffic Safety Administration (NHTSA) recommends stopping every 2-3 hours anyhow, and trying to limit daily drive time to 8 hours.
+Why?
+Frequent stops dramatically improve safety by reducing driver fatigue and distraction.
 They also mean that your range may not matter as much as your charging speed.

-As you make your charging plan, we highly suggest creating back-up or contingency plans to prepare for unexpectedly closed or failed charging stations.
-Your car may also be equipped with on-board route planners that include chargers.
+And regardless of what you drive, we highly suggest creating back-up or contingency plans to prepare for unexpectedly closed or failed charging stations.
+Many recent year EVs are also equipped with on-board route planners that include chargers.
 The US Department of Energy’s Alternative Fuels Data Center website hosts a map pinpointing electric vehicle charging stations across the country.
-Apps like Plugshare or A Better Route Planner are also great to have on your phone.
-You can filter results by charger types, connectors, and can search by location.
+Apps like Plugshare or A Better Route Planner (ABRP, recently purchased by Rivian) are also great to have on your phone, or integrated into your on-board navigation.
+Before you head out, learn how you can filter results by charger types, connectors, and search by location.

-Be sure to know your car’s voltage charging capacity, and if you have a high charge speed, look for high voltage chargers along the way.
+Be sure to know your car’s maximum charging rate, too.
+If you have one of the models with a high charge speed, look for high voltage chargers along the way.
 For example, if your car has a capacity for 150 kW, you won’t be able to take advantage of that speed if you can only find 50 kW chargers.
 Remember that the length of your charging stops depends on the charging speed, so if you only have access to Level 2 or 50 kW chargers, you’ll need to plan for longer stops.

 Pro tip: Try to make the most of your charging times.
 If there are no errands to run or sights to see near a charger, bring a book, portable speaker, or yoga mat for stretching.
 Making the most of your charging time can enhance being present on the journey!